 According to Cyber Observer, 30% of cyber-attacks rely on social engineering.
 This technique is one of the most common causes of a data breach.
 As hardware-based attacks require physical access, social engineering techniques can provide external perpetrators with such access.
 Research by Purplesec found that 56% of social engineering techniques are carried out by malicious outsiders.
 To have an innocent cleaning lady knowingly bring a device into the office, a malicious actor might use social engineering techniques such as blackmail to do so.
 However, the attackers themselves might want to enter the office and, again, will rely on social engineering techniques.
 Simply disguising themselves as part of the cleaning staff is more likely to provide them with internal access than one would think.

 How many times have you raised security concerns when you have seen unfamiliar cleaning personnel in the office?
 My guess is probably zero.
 Well, we hope that, by the time you have finished reading this, you will be a little more aware and cautious of those around you, even if you think they are not posing a security risk.
-(Disclaimer: we are not suggesting that you bring up a security concern every time you see cleaning staff around the office, but we do want to highlight the importance of being vigilant of everyone around you).
+And an evil maid attack is usually unexpected… (Disclaimer: we are not suggesting that you bring up a security concern every time you see cleaning staff around the office, but we do want to highlight the importance of being vigilant of everyone around you).

 Sweet like Pi